Skip to main content

 Without strict legal protections, this information could be used, intentionally or unintentionally, to make adverse employment decisions, such as those related to hiring, firing, promotion, or job assignments.
 The ADA steps in to create a protective barrier, ensuring that your participation in a program designed to enhance your health does not become a source of professional vulnerability.

-The protections are designed to maintain a clear separation between the you share and the employment decisions your employer makes.
+The protections are designed to maintain a clear separation between the health information you share and the employment decisions your employer makes.
 This separation is fundamental.
-It allows you to data, understand your biological landscape, and make proactive choices without the fear that your private medical status will be used against you.
+It allows you to engage with your health data, understand your biological landscape, and make proactive choices without the fear that your private medical status will be used against you.

 The ADA ensures that the focus remains on health promotion, creating a safe space for you to explore your personal wellness metrics.
-It transforms the a potential liability into a protected opportunity for personal insight and growth.
+It transforms the wellness program from a potential liability into a protected opportunity for personal insight and growth.

 The Concept of the Medical Examination